Graph Neural Network Surrogate for Seismic Reliability Analysis of Highway Bridge Systems: Conclusion and Discussion

 \section{Conclusion and Discussion}

 Rapid evaluation of large-scale infrastructure system reliability is critical to enhance the preparation, risk mitigation and response management under probabilistic natural hazard events.
 In this paper, we propose a rapid seismic reliability assessment approach for roadway transportation systems with seismic damage on bridges using the graph neural network.
 Compared with the common reliability assessment approaches, which consider the response at the system or graph level, we focus on a more detailed notion of reliability where the seismic impact is quantified at the node-level for transportation systems.
-The proposed GNN surrogate bypasses extensive sampling that is required in Monte Carlo-based approaches and offers high efficiency while preserving the accuracy.
-Additionally, the message passing component of the proposed GNN model creates a modular model structure which can offer a good generalization capacity, i.e., can effectively predict system reliability in unseen graphs.
-The numerical experiments in this work, carried out on a transportation system in California, demonstrate the effectiveness, robustness, and efficiency of the proposed approach in enabling rapid assessment of large-scale network reliability with high accuracy.
+The proposed GNN surrogate bypasses extensive sampling that is required in Monte Carlo-based approaches and offers high efficiency while preserving accuracy.
+Additionally, the message-passing component of the proposed GNN model creates a modular model structure that can offer a good generalization capacity, i.e., can effectively predict system reliability in unseen graphs.
+The numerical experiments demonstrate the effectiveness, robustness, and efficiency of the proposed approach in enabling rapid assessment of large-scale network reliability with high accuracy.
 As extensions to this work, measures other than node-to-node connectivity can be considered.
 Examples include travel distance, travel time, or traffic flow.
-Another area for future research is the investigation of an efficient optimization framework based on the proposed GNN approach for selecting the best maintenance planning strategy.
+Currently, only the damage beyond the extensive damage is considered in the paper.
+Another direction for future research is to investigate the influence of multiple damage states in the resulting network level performances, which can provide more insights for the practical implications of the reliability analysis of transportation systems.